Last Updated on

 That year I spend 3 days in the vicinity of the town of Percé on the Atlantic coast of Quebec.
 The weather was awful for all 3 days; with humid, hazy air and dull sky without any clouds.
 I was ready to write it off as a complete photo disaster and hoping to have more luck at my next destination – the Prince Edward Island.

-On the morning on my departure I woke up at 5am ready to take 8 hours drive to Prince Edward Island and this is the view I saw.
-I had just enough time to drive to the hill and take few pictures before morning fog was burnt off my rising sun.
+On the morning of my departure, I woke up at 5am ready to take 8 hours drive to Prince Edward Island and this is the view I saw.
+I had just enough time to drive to the hill and take a few pictures before morning fog was burnt off my rising sun.

 Shooting and Processing